-Camp Sababa, Israel’s first Burn Camp, was founded in 2009 and operates in cooperation with Schneider Hospital for Children.
+Camp SABABA, Israel’s first Burn Camp, was founded in 2009 and operates in cooperation with Schneider Hospital for Children, Sheba Medical Center, and the Israel Burn Association.
 Camp takes place in Kfar Galim, a picturesque youth village set on the shores of the Mediterranean Sea.

 Each year, a team of more than 30 social workers, therapists, musicians, artists, and volunteers from Israeli hospitals accompany the children, many of them returning for the third or fourth consecutive year.

 “It is amazing to see religious and secular Jews, and young Muslims participate together in all our activities, sing the same songs, sleep in the same cabins together.
-Real bonding takes place during all these activities.” – Samuel Davis, BAN Founder
+Real bonding takes place during a fun-filled healing process.” – Samuel Davis, BAN Founder

 “A child is a child, fire doesn’t differentiate between children” – Nili Arbel, Camp Sababa Co-Director